 During these hospitalizations, her parents were saddened to see how financially draining long-term hospitalizations could be on the entire family, including the cost of food and parking.
 This is of course, over and above the actual hospitalization cost.
 Similarly, for the children who unfortunately did not have visitors, there was only so much the Child Life Specialist, whose job includes spending time with children during their hospitalizations, could do to make the children’s time in the hospital a little less lonely.

 After Esther’s passing, her parents wanted to honor Esther’s memory in a way that was fitting with her life.
-Thus, Esther’s Friends, The Esther Viola Frey Memorial Foundation was born with the mission of helping children, and families of children, facing long-term hospitalizations.
+Thus, Esther’s Friends, The Esther Viola Frey Memorial Foundation continues in her spirit by helping children, and families of children, facing long-term hospitalizations - making all those who benefit one of Esther's friends.

 There will never be another Esther, but her memory lives on through Esther's Friends and all of you.